Solar Project at Reed

 - School Handbook (PDF)

 Reed Office Hours

-The Reed School Office is open from 7:30 a.m. - 4:30 p.m. on days school is in session.
-When visiting or calling the campus (408-535-6247) our wonderful office staff will direct your call, or answer any questions you may have.
+The Reed School Office is open from 8:00 a.m. - 4:00 p.m. on days school is in session.
+If your child will be absent, please call the absence line, (408) 264-5902, by 10:00 a.m. to record the reason for absence.
+When visiting, or calling the campus (408) 535-6247, our wonderful office staff will direct your call, or answer any questions you may have.
 Please make sure to sign in at the office when you are visiting our campus.

 SJUSD OPPORTUNITY 21

 Our Vision: “All San Jose Unified School District students are inspired and prepared to succeed in a global society.”